 You can expand your comfort zone and build resilience by stretching yourself to learn new skills, taking on new challenges in different parts of your life, or by joining new communities of people who are pushing themselves in directions and ways you value.

 Writing for Red Bull, adventurer Matt Prior talks about the importance of starting small, and starting today.
 ‘You can start at home on a daily basis.
 It’s all about setting micro challenges and retraining your subconscious to start to embrace discomfort…..As you challenge yourself more and more, you’ll eventually reach a point where not much bothers you’.

 Your comfort zone has its uses, especially in a global pandemic.
 But unless you actively stretch it, it may hold you back from achieving your potential.
 So take control of your risks rather than worrying about them, set out your boundaries for all to see, and start to challenge yourself in small ways that develop your personal resilience and empower you to handle beautifully whatever life has in store.

 This article was originally published on the Life Coach Directory:

 Hi, I'm Cheryl.
 Thank-you for taking the time to look at my profile.

-I'm a Master level life coach, neuro-linguistic programming (NLP) practitioner, Cognitive Behavioural Therapy (CBT) practitioner, Transformational Coaching Specialist and clinical hypnotherapist.
-I'm also an EFT practitioner and massage therapist, which enables me to work with both the mind and... [read more]
+I'm a Master level life coach, neuro-linguistic programming (NLP) practitioner, Transformational Coaching Specialist and clinical hypnotherapist.
+I'm also a Level 5 sports massage and soft tissue therapist, which enables me to work with both the mind and the body... [read more]